Introduction

 Detailed Explanation

 An invalid token, therefore, is a token that cannot be accepted or processed by the system.
-This invalidity can arise from several scenarios.
+Because of that, this invalidity can arise from several scenarios.
 One common cause is expiration; tokens are often time-limited to enhance security, and once they expire, they become invalid.
 Another reason could be tampering or corruption, where the token’s data has been altered in a way that makes it unrecognizable or untrustworthy.
 Additionally, an invalid token might result from being issued for the wrong user, system, or context, or from being revoked before its intended expiration.

 Step-by-Step or Concept Breakdown